-Important Notice Regarding the Availability of Proxy Materials for the Annual Meeting: The Notice and Proxy Statement and Form 10-K are available at www.proxyvote.com.
+Importa ant Notice Regarding the Availability of Proxy Mater The Notice and Proxy Statement are available at www The Notice and Proxy Statement are available at www w.proxyvote.com.
+ALTISOURCE PORTFOLIO SOLUTIONS 40, avenue Monterey, L-2163 Luxembourg City, Grand Duc

-M71843-P49314

-ALTISOURCE PORTFOLIO SOLUTIONS S.A.
-40, avenue Monterey, L-2163 Luxembourg City, Grand Duchy of Luxembourg REVOCABLE PROXY PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF ALTISOURCE PORTFOLIO SOLUTIONS S.A.
-FOR USE ONLY AT THE IAL MEETING OF SHAREHOLDERS TO BE HELD ON MAY 21, 2014, AND AT ANY ADJOURNMENT OR POSTPONEMENT THEREOF. design date, o at the dersigned hereby appoints Willam 8.
-Shepro and Kevin J. Wilcox, or any of them, as proxies, with full powers of substitution, and hereby authorizes them to represent and vote, as ated on the reverse side, all the shares of common stock."
-Common Stock" of Attisource Portfolio Solutions S.A. (the "Company") held of record by the undersigned on the meeting w, if you hold our common stock through a clearing agency, you are a holder as of the fourteenth day prior to the meeting date, at the Annual Meeting of Shareholders to be held offices of the Company located at 40, avenue Montergy, L2163 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 21, 2014, at 9:00 a.m., Central European Time any adjournment or postponement thereof.
+G OF SHAREHOLDERS TO BE HELD ON MAY 21, 2014, AND AT ANY ADJOURNMENT OR POSTPONEMENT THEREOF.

+The undersigned hereby appoints William B. Shepro and Kevin J. Wilcox, or any of them, as proxy, with full powers of substitution, and hereby authorizes them to represent and vote, as designated on the reverse side, all the shares of common stock ("Common Stock") of Altisource Portfolio Solutions S.A. (the "Company") held of record by the undersigned on the meeting date, or, if you hold our common stock through a clearing agency, you are a holder as of the fourteenth day prior to the meeting date, at the Annual Meeting of Shareholders to be held at the offices of the Company located at 40, avenue Monterey L-2163 Luxembourg City, Grand Duchy of Luxembourg on Wednesday, May 21, 2014, at 9:00 a.m., Central European Time and at any adjournment or postponement thereof.
 Shares of Common Stock of the Company will be voted as specified.

-FOR the yes of Alti (the "I footno "Luxer Annua approv the pe The u execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors, is approval of the appointment by the Audit Committee of our Board of Directors of Delotte & Douche LIP to be our independent registered certified public accounting firm for is ending December 31, 2014 and Delotte Audit S at 1. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same pened, FOR the approval source Portfolio Solutions S.A.'s Annual Accounts prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2013 uxembourg Annual Accounts'') and its consolidated financial statements prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2013 (the "Consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States including a tereconclisition of equity and net income to international Financial Reporting Standards for the year ended December 31, 2013 (the "Consolidated Accounts") (together, the abourg Statutory Accounts; FOR the approval, on an advisory (non-binding) basis, the compensation of Altisource's named executive officers as disclosed in the Proxy Statement, FOR the all of the compensation for the Chaiperson of our Compliance Committee; and FOR the approval of the current and past Directors of Altisource for rformance of their mandate during the year ended December 31, 2013.
+If you execute and return this proxy without specific voting instructions, this proxy will be voted FOR the election of each of the Board of Directors' nominees to the Board of Directors; FOR the approval of the appointment by the Audit Committee of our Board of Directors of Deloitte & Touche LLP to be our independent registered certified public accounting firm for the year ending December 31, 2014 and Deloitte Audit S.à r.l. to be our certified auditor for all statutory accounts as required by Luxembourg law for the same period; FOR the approval of Altisource Portfolio Solutions S.A.'s annual accounts prepared in accordance with accounting principles generally accepted in Luxembourg for the year ended December 31, 2013 (the "Luxembourg Annual Accounts") and its consolidated financial statements prepared in accordance with accounting principles generally accepted in the United States including a footnote reconciliation of equity and net income to International Financial Reporting Standards for the year ended December 31, 2013 (the "Consolidated Accounts") (together, the "Luxembourg Statutory Accounts"); FOR the receipt and approval of the Directors' reports for the Luxembourg Statutory Accounts; FOR the allocation of the results and part of the distributable reserve in the Luxembourg Annual Accounts; FOR the approval, on an advisory (non-binding) basis, the compensation of Altisource's named executive officers as disclosed in the Proxy Statement; FOR the approval of the compensation for the Chairperson of our Compliance Committee; and FOR the approval of the discharge of each of the current and past Directors of Altisource for the performance of their mandate during the year ended December 31, 2013.
 You may revoke this proxy at any time prior to the time it is voted at the Annual Meeting.
-Indersigned hereby acknowledges receipt of the Notice of Annual Meeting prior to the signing of this proxy.
-Address Changes/Comments: (If you noted any Address Changes/Comments above, please mark corresponding box on the reverse side.)
-Continued and to be dated and signed on the reverse side